 Final multivariable models are summarized in Table 4.
 All 21 farms were able to be included in the models for BTSCC, average hygiene score, and proportion of dirty udders.
-For the models exploring newSCS, chronSCS, and elevSCS, two bedded pack farms did not have available DHIA data (n = 19; group sizes: FS =6, TS = 10, BP = 3).
-One bedded pack farm did not have average cow-level SCS data (n = 20; group sizes: FS = 6, TS = 10, BP = 4).
-For STD 150-day milk, one bedded pack farm and two tiestall farms were missing DHIA data (n = 18; group sizes: FS = 6, TS = 8, BP = 4).
+For the models exploring newSCS, chronSCS, and elevSCS, two BP farms did not have available DHIA data (n = 19; group sizes: FS =6, TS = 10, BP = 3).
+One BP farm did not have average cow-level SCS data (n = 20; group sizes: FS = 6, TS = 10, BP = 4).
+For STD 150-day milk, one BP farm and two TS farms were missing DHIA data (n = 18; group sizes: FS = 6, TS = 8, BP = 4).
 Farms with missing data for a particular outcome were excluded for the analyses of that outcome.

 Bulk tank milk quality outcomes

-There was no difference in cfu count between the three facility types for any of the four bacterial groups measured using a nonparametric unconditional comparison (Table 2).
-Multiple attempts were made using multivariable analysis to compare the four aerobic culture outcomes for bulk tank milk, but all modeling approaches suffered from over-parametrization even when data was log transformed and were not pursued further.

 Variables that were associated at P <0.20 with BTSCC in univariate analysis included predominant breed, if herds ever performed culture of mastitic milk, glove use, and herd size.
 The final multivariable included facility type (forced) and herd size.
 Facility type was not associated with BTSCC in the final model (Table 4).